lumina-desktop/lumina-docs/lumina.rst

 ====================

 The Insight file manager, shown in :numref:`Figure %s: Insight File Manager <lumina10>`, allows the user to easily browse and modify files on the local system on a per-directory basis.
-To open Insight, click the start menu and select "Browse Files", right-click the desktop and select "Browse System", or type :command:`lumina-fm` from an xterm.
+To open Insight, click the start menu and select "Browse Files", right-click the desktop and select "Browse Files", or type :command:`lumina-fm` from an xterm.

 .. _lumina10: